 If you just want a certificate the best course for you is the cheapest, BUT dollar signs don't say anything about quality

-The cheapest courses are on Groupon.
+The cheapest courses are usually on Groupon.
 As mentioned elsewhere there are two reasons for taking a TEFL course.

 - Getting a job